 When and how do I (does my child) register for IC?

-Registration for USY’s 66th International Convention in Dallas, TX opens June 1 and ends November 15 (date subject to change).
+Registration for USY’s 67th International Convention in Chicago, IL opens May 15 (date subject to change).

-All registrants who sign up between June 1-September 15 will receive a $50 early bird discount with a $400 deposit.
-This deposit is fully refundable for all applicants through September 15.
+All registrants who sign up beginning May 15 will receive a $50 early bird discount with a $400 deposit.
 Registering with a deposit guarantees teens a spot with their regional delegation.
-Applications don’t need to be completed at this time, but must be finished with the remaining balance paid before the registration deadline.
+Applications don’t need to be completed at this time, but must be finished with the remaining balance paid before the registration deadline (TBA).

-Beginning September 15, the full application form will become available to fill out, which all registrants must complete to attend.
-This includes information about travel and medical needs, consent forms and a code of conduct agreement.
+The full application form will become available at a date soon to be announced.
+All registrants must complete this to attend the convention.
+It includes information about travel and medical needs, consent forms and a code of conduct agreement.
 Registrants can also personalize their convention experience by adding on a regional package, rooming requests, and customized programming options (USYers can pick their creative tefillah group, educational track, free time activity, and meals).